 - In the combo chart New Hire Count and Active Employee Count by Region and Ethnicity, notice we’re hiring fewer people in the East region.

 - The New Hires YoY Var by Age Group waterfall chart shows we’re hiring mainly younger people.
-This may be due to the mainly part-time nature of the jobs.
+This trend may be due to the mostly part-time nature of the jobs.

-- The New Hire Count by Gender pie chart shows a pretty even split.
+- The New Hire Count by Gender pie chart shows a roughly even split.

 Select different age groups and genders in the charts to explore the relationships between age, gender, region, and ethnicity group.

-Select the name of the dashboard from the top navbar to return to the dashboard.
+Select Human Resource Sample from the top navigation bar to return to the dashboard.

 Compare currently active and former employees

-Let’s explore data for current active employees and employees who no longer work for the company.
+Let’s explore data for currently active employees and employees who no longer work for the company.

 On the dashboard, select the Active Employee Count by Age Group tile.

 The Human Resources Sample report opens to the Active Employees vs. Separations page.

-- Combo charts on the left show year-over-year change for active employees and separates.
-We have more actives this year due to rapid hiring, but also more separates than last year.
+- The two combo charts on the left show the year-over-year change for active employees and employee separations.
+We have more active employees this year due to rapid hiring, but also more separations than last year.

-- In August we had more separates compared to other months.
+- In August, we had more separations compared to other months.
 Select the different age groups, genders, or regions to see if you can find any outliers.

-- Looking at the pie charts, we notice we have a pretty even split in our active employees by gender and age groups.
-Select different age groups to see the gender split differs by age.
+- Looking at the pie charts, we notice we have an even split in our active employees by gender and age groups.
+Select different age groups to see how the gender split differs by age.
 Do we have an even split by gender in every age group?

 Reasons for separation